 Is your child with ADHD going off to college?
 Adjusting to life with roommates can be tricky for kids with ADHD, who can have trouble with focus, self-control, organization and social skills.
 These tips can help make the transition smoother.

 College students with learning and attention issues may need support for a variety of issues.
 A college contact list can help your child keep track of important people on campus.
 But these tips can help her know who to contact and how to get the specific support she needs from them.

-Melissa A. Kay is a writer, editor and content strategist with over 15 years of experience in the publishing field in the areas of family, beauty, health, employment, lifestyle and more.
+Melissa A. Kay is a writer, editor and content strategist in the areas of family, health, employment, beauty, lifestyle and more.